 What 2016 Disasters Are Covered?

 In order to have had a qualified 2016 disaster distribution, you must have been adversely affected by a disaster declared by the President in 2016.
 See Table 1.
-Also see 2016 and 2017 Forms 8915A and their instructions for more details.

 How Is a Qualified 2016 Disaster Distribution Taxed?